Intro. to Physical Anthropology & Archaeology

 Beware, if you go surfing for the answers to complete a Quiz, then that often crashes Blackboard and voids your test.
 That is very, very bad.
 I may decide not to reopen the quiz if this becomes a standard practice.

-3. There are 11 Discussion Boards assignments related to the on-line readings, and internet.
+3. There are 11 Discussion Board assignments related to the on-line readings, and internet.
 Full credit for every Discussion Board will require you to make a main post and serious response to two student posts.
 One sentence response posts are worth zero points.

 4. No orientation.
 No sit-down Mid-term.
 No sit-down Final Examination.
 By the way, every square inch of St. Louis Community College is non-smoking, BUT you can smoke at home while doing this class (just don't smoke in bed, OK?).